-Having several credit cards, can, however, decrease your credit score if you open too many accounts in a short period of time.
+Having several credit cards can decrease your credit score if you open too many accounts in a short period of time.
 Part of your credit score is determined by “new credit,” accounting for a full 10%.

 Each time you open a new credit card or apply for a loan, it shows up in the “Inquiries” section of your credit report and stays there for two years.

 Your credit score will also take a dip for one year after each inquiry.
 If you just open one credit card account, your credit score won’t drop too much.
 But if you open a ton of cards at once, you could potentially do some real damage to your credit.

 Finally, another 10% of your credit score considers the different types of credit you have.
 If you have several credit cards or other types of revolving credit, but little or no installment loans like a mortgage or car payment, your credit could suffer even more.

 Installment loans are weighted more favorably than revolving credit.
 So, it’s not good to overload on the number of credit cards you have, especially if you don’t have any installment loans at all.

 Which credit card accounts are best to close?

 When you do decide to close one or more accounts, there are a few considerations to take into account in order to have the best effect on your credit card.
 First, think about closing your newest accounts.
 That way, your overall age of credit won’t take a big dip when the credit card comes off in ten years.